MFA Installation and Troubleshooting FAQ — Duo

 Apple: launch the App Store app.
 Enter Duo Mobile and choose the Duo Mobile app from Duo Security, Inc. (not Google Duo.)
 If you have not previously downloaded an app from the App Store, you will be required to enter your Apple ID and a credit card number, although you will not be charged for the Duo app.
 (This requirement comes from Apple, not Duo or Columbia University.)
 Download the app, install and accept app permissions.

-The first time you log into an MFA-protected resource via CAS, after entering your username and password, you will be presented with a screen asking you to enroll in Duo multifactor authentication.
+The first time you log into CAS with your username and password, you will be asked to create a Duo account.

-Press the green Start setup button and follow the online instructions.
-You will be asked to enter your phone number and device type.
-If you want to use the mobile app, you'll need to download and install Duo Mobile on your device and scan a QR code by opening the Duo Mobile app, tapping the "+" button in the upper right, and holding the device so that the black and white QR code appears on the device screen.
+If you haven't already, download and install the Duo Mobile app on your phone.
+Open the Duo Mobile app, tap the "+" button in the upper right, and hold the phone so that the black and white QR code on your computer appears on the phone's screen.

-Once you have activated your phone, the Duo Mobile app will present you with an Authentication Request, with 2 buttons, Approve and Deny.
+Once you have activated your phone and see the Setup completed! message, select Log in with Duo.
+The Duo Mobile app will present you with an Authentication Request with 2 buttons, Approve and Deny.

 Duo Mobile accept or deny